Trump threatens to cut federal aid if schools don’t reopen

-WASHINGTON (AP) – President Donald Trump on Wednesday threatened to withhold federal funding if schools don’t reopen in the fall, and he lashed out at federal health officials over school reopening guidelines that he says are impractical and expensive.

 Taking to Twitter to voice his frustration, Trump argued that countries including Germany, Denmark and Norway have reopened schools “with no problems.”
-He also repeated his claim that Democrats want to keep schools closed for political reasons and not because of any risks associated with the coronavirus.
+The Republican president also repeated his claim that Democrats want to keep schools closed for political reasons and not because of any risks associated with the coronavirus.

 “The Dems think it would be bad for them politically if U.S. schools open before the November Election,” Trump said, “but is important for the children & families.
 May cut off funding if not open!”